 Christmas time is a hard time of year.

-The absence of the happy-go-lucky grandpa who passed away only a few months ago, the aging grandparents who aren’t able to travel anymore, Children who are grown and have plans elsewhere, the dear friend whose husband is losing his battle with cancer, weary mom-friends who are working so hard to push through every day and be faithful to their calling…all of these things seem to be even more painfully obvious during the season that we have put so much effort into, desperate to establish the familiar.
+The absence of the happy-go-lucky grandpa who passed away 15 months ago, the aging grandparents who aren’t able to travel anymore, Children who are grown and have plans elsewhere, the dear friend who is facing her first Christmas without her husband of 48 1/2 years, weary mom-friends who are working so hard to push through every day and be faithful to their calling — all of these things seem to be even more painfully obvious during the season that we have put so much effort into, desperate to establish the familiar.

 “If you are suffering this Christmas, you have far more in common with Jesus than the comfortable and contented.” ~Vaneeth Rendall Risner (Desiring God Ministries)

-When my children were young, I was focused on three things during the holidays:
+When my children were young, I focused on three things during the holidays:

 I worked hard, at times exhausting myself.
-I tried to open my little one’s eyes to truths that only God can make real in their hearts.
-Time has taught me that, yes, they may have some fun Christmas memories, but what truly makes a lasting impact is the day in, and day out living that was done within the walls of our home.
+I tried to open my little one’s eyes to truths that only God can make real in their heart.
+Time has taught me that, although they may have some fun Christmas memories, what truly makes a lasting impact is the day in and day out living that was done within the walls of our home.

 “The Thrill of hope.
 The weary world rejoices!”